Notion Pricing for Students: Free Plan & Student Discount

 Notion's Free plan is one of the better free tiers in the note-taking space for students who do personal, text-based organization.
 The Plus plan is worth the cost when you hit specific limits around file size or collaboration.
 Business is built for teams, not individuals.

 The AI add-on is the pricing decision that requires the most thought.
-At around $10/month extra, it only makes financial sense if Notion is your primary tool and you want the AI deeply integrated rather than accessed through a separate app.
+At roughly $10/month extra, it only makes financial sense if Notion is your primary tool and you want the AI deeply integrated rather than accessed through a separate app.
 For most students, the Free plan with an external AI tool covers the same ground at a lower cost.